-A licensed insurer must have an annual CTP premium approved by the CTP regulator under the Act, section 41 (CTP regulator to approve or reject premiums), for each CTP premium class.
+A licensed insurer must have an annual CTP premium approved by the CTP regulator under the Act, division 2.6.1 (Approval of CTP premiums), for each CTP premium class.

-10 CTP premium if vehicle in multiple classes
+10 CTP premium if vehicle or plate in multiple classes

-- (1) This section applies if a motor vehicle fits into 2 or more CTP premium classes. - (2) The maximum CTP premium payable for a CTP policy for the motor vehicle is the higher of the maximum premiums that apply to the vehicle.
+- (1) This section applies if a motor vehicle or trader's plate fits into 2 or more CTP premium classes. - (2) The maximum CTP premium payable for a CTP policy for the vehicle or plate is the higher of the maximum premiums that apply to the vehicle or plate.